faysalmehedi/linux-network-namespaces-hands-on/README.md

 # it's because of IP forwarding issue
 sudo cat /proc/sys/net/ipv4/ip_forward
 0

 # enabling ip forwarding by change value 0 to 1
 sudo sysctl -w net.ipv4.ip_forward=1 sudo cat /proc/sys/net/ipv4/ip_forward
 1

-# terminal 2
+# terminal-2
 sudo tcpdump -i eth0 icmp
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on eth0, link-type EN10MB (Ethernet), capture size 262144 bytes 02:30:12.603895 IP ip-192-168-1-10.ap-south-1.compute.internal > dns.google: ICMP echo request, id 18103, seq 1, length 64 02:30:13.621367 IP ip-192-168-1-10.ap-south-1.compute.internal > dns.google: ICMP echo request, id 18103, seq 2, length 64
 # as we can see now we are getting response eth0
-# ping 8.8.8.8 still not working
+# but ping 8.8.8.8 still not working
 # Although the network is now reachable, there’s no way that
-# we can have responses back - packets from external networks
+# we can have responses back - cause packets from external networks
 # can’t be sent directly to our `192.168.1.0/24` network.
 ```
 **_Step 5.3:_** To get around that, we can make use of NAT (network address translation) by placing an `iptables` rule in the `POSTROUTING` chain of the `nat` table.